rahulacaleffi/simple-dashboard-login-customizer-by-rahulapalu/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Custom WP Dashboard With Login Page.
+Initial release of Custom WP Dashboard With Login.